brandondong/Chess/README.md

 # Chess
-A simple chess game created in java
+A simple chess game created in java.
+Standard tournament rules are followed.